-Inside the church, one should notice how the tall piers to the arcades are constructed of two materials - Beer Stone for the main shafts and Portland Stone for the bases – corresponding with Pearson’s re-use of the piers from the mediaeval church on the one hand and the additional lift he has chosen to give them to fit the dimensions of his new building on the other.
-(See the interior view of the church from the west, above, in which the different colours of the two stones are clearly visible.)
-The arcades consist of four bays alongside the nave with a fifth beside the chancel, forming chapels.
-There is no chancel arch and there are no transverse arches between the nave aisles and chapels, which are demarcated only in being slightly wider and by the intervening rood screen running across the full width of the church.
+Inside the church, one should notice how the tall piers to the arcades are constructed of two materials - Beer Stone for the main shafts and Portland Stone for the bases – corresponding with Pearson’s re-use of the piers from the mediaeval church on the one hand and the additional lift he chose to give them to fit the dimensions of his new building on the other.
+The arcades comprise four bays alongside the nave, together with a fifth beside the chancel, forming chapels.
+There is no chancel arch and there are no transverse arches between the nave aisles and chapels, which are demarcated only in being slightly wider and by the intervening rood screen that runs across the full width of the church.
 The arches themselves are formed of three orders bearing a combination of sunk mouldings and rolls, while the piers are composed of four major and four minor semicircular shafts separated by hollows.
 There is no clerestory.
-The tower arch carries a series of hollows and wave mouldings on its two outer orders, which run down the jambs without intervening capitals, and there is a further hollow and wave moulding on the innermost order, which is supported on semicircular responds with capitals and fillets.
-The nave and chancel roof runs the full length of the church without displaying structural division.
+The tower arch carries a series of hollows and wave mouldings on its two outer orders, which run down the jambs without intervening capitals, and there is a further hollow and wave moulding on the innermost order, supported on semicircular responds with capitals and fillets.
+The nave and chancel roof runs the full length of the church without structural division.

 Furnishings in the church include the thirteenth century(?) font with its plain octagonal granite bowl, bevelled beneath and supported on an octagonal stem decorated with trefoiled arches.
-The rood screen (below left) is mediaeval in its central section but only of 1913 elsewhere (The Buildings of England - Devon).
-Rather more interesting is the “wine-glass” pulpit, which “records of accounts imply… was under construction in 1499” (notes in the church), for this is almost identical to the one in St. Mary & St. Gabriel’s, Stoke Gabriel, suggesting they are by the same hand.
+The rood screen (seen below left) is mediaeval in its central section but dates from 1913 only in the sections to the left and right (Nikolaus Pevsner & Bridget Cherry in the 'Devon' volume of The Buildings of England, New Haven & London, Yale University Press, 1991, p.
+308).
+Rather more interesting is the 'wine-glass' pulpit, which 'records of accounts imply… was under construction in 1499' (notes in the church), for this is almost identical to the one at Stoke Gabriel, suggesting they are by the same hand.
 Both have prominent semicircular mouldings running up the angles of the drum, deeply carved with vine leaves and bunches of grapes, and in between, blank panels where formerly there were statuettes but which now only display sections of carved foliage above.
-The tiling patterns on the chancel floor (seen below right, looking west) are suitably elaborate.
-All these features are easy to view, even on a dull day, for the interior of the church is beautifully light due to a very welcome absence of any heavy stained glass.
+The tiling patterns on the chancel floor are suitably elaborate.
+All these features are easy to view, even on a dull day, for the interior of the church is beautifully light due to the welcome absence of heavy stained glass.